 This myth springs from the fact that about 80% of diagnosed fibromyalgia patients are women.
 However, children and men can also be afflicted with this condition.
 Some researchers believe that men and children are underdiagnosed due to this misconception existing even in the medical field.

 Myth #2: Fibromyalgia Is a Catch-All Diagnosis for Idiopathic Conditions

-This is another misconception that has been fostered by the medical community.
 Cases of fibromyalgia date back to the 1800s, but the name of the condition has changed so many times, it seems like a relatively new disease.
 Add this to the fact that some doctors do use it when a patient’s symptoms don’t meet the criteria for any other condition, and you have the recipe for confusion over whether fibromyalgia is a condition in itself.
 It is, however, its own condition, and evidence points toward it being neurological rather than musculoskeletal.

 Myth #3: Fibromyalgia Progressively Gets Worse

 This actually is not considered a progressive condition.
 Increased flare-ups and pain are usually caused by lifestyle changes.
-For example, the pain may cause a person to become sedentary and gain weight.
+For example, pain may cause a person to become sedentary and gain weight.
 However, it is the lack of exercise and weight gain that cause the pain to get worse, not a worsening of the condition itself.
-Proper diet, mild exercise, and a good sleep schedule can help keep pain levels from increasing.
+A proper diet, mild exercise, and a good sleep schedule can help keep pain levels from increasing.

 Finding Help for Fibromyalgia